luiscielak/EmpathyTotems/Design-Document.md

 <!-- Features: Data I/O flow -->
 Data Input/Output Process flow:

 The data-entry mobile web-based collects the emotion raw data and stores it in a database.
 An empathy rate value is then calculated based on current and historical emotion data.
 The empathy rate is then fetched via Bluetooth by an Arduino micro-controlled located in the totem.
-The totem then represents the empathy rate value with pre-assigned color.
+The totem then represents the empathy rate based on a pre-assigned color palette.

 <!-- Features: Information Output -->